Preparing To Die Young

 The Court might come to the decision that parent would have wanted.
 But it is a whole lot safer to have a will nominating someone to care of your children.
 That way a Judge doesn’t have to make that determination after you’re gone.

 You need to do some proper planning if you have not already prepared a will.
 Or, if you have experienced a significant life change since your current will was prepared; for instance if you have gotten married or had another child.
 In that case you really need to speak with an attorney about your wishes and make updates.

-Passing without a will can lead to results you would have never intended and passing with an outdated will can be even worse.
+Passing without a proper planning or a valid will can lead to results you would have never intended and passing with an outdated will can be even worse.
 For example, if you get a divorce after making a will that leaves everything to your spouse, that will is going to be binding in most cases.
 If you would like to speak with one of our attorneys about estate planning, please call Hurst & Hurst Law to schedule a free consultation.
 Thank you.